saf90007/KinoLogika-DSAProject/README.md

 anikahedden@gmail.com
 saffiullah.kr03@gmail.com

+For now, this is only a course project but we plan to add more features and turn this into an actual website later.

 # How to run the program

 Once you have all the necessary files, navigate to the directory where all these files are are and simply run this in the terminal: